 Please visit the Office of the Registrar’s Registration website for complete instructions.

 No. Students must meet with their major or FYE advisor prior to the registration period.
 Only the major or FYE advisor can remove an advising hold.
-If your Honors advisor is your FYE advisor then he or she can remove your advising hold.
+If your Honors advisor is your FYE advisor then they can remove your advising hold.

 Students who join the Honors College as current TU students who have already taken a TSEM 102 will be required to take an additional lower-level course instead of an Honors Towson Seminar.